Skip to Main Content

 The LHD TB nurse manager is responsible for providing follow-up information concerning contact investigations, verifying and collecting additional information, and communicating with PCPs and Health Net's care managers.

-Classification System for TB
+Classification System for Tuberculosis

 Class